DanielLiszka/Vibration-Motor-Monitoring/docs/ARCHITECTURE.md

 # Architecture

-The firmware is structured as a pipeline:
+VibeSentry’s firmware is structured as a pipeline:

 1. **Sensor I/O**: read accelerometer samples from the MPU6050.
 2. **Signal processing**: windowing and FFT over fixed-size sample windows.